Barrington, Illinois: 19th century

 Much of the history of Barrington since its settlement parallels the development of railroad lines from the port facilities in Chicago.
-In 1854, the Chicago, St. Paul & Fond du Lac Railroad (now known as the Union Pacific/Northwest Line), led by William Butler Ogden, extended the train line to the northwest corner of Cook County and built a station named Deer Grove.
+In 1854, the Chicago and North Western Transportation Company, now known as the Union Pacific Northwest Line, led by William Butler Ogden, extended the train line to the northwest corner of Cook County and built a station named Deer Grove.

 In 1854, Robert Campbell, a civil engineer who worked for the railroad, purchased a farm 2 mi northwest of the Deer Grove station and platted a community on the property.
 Deer Grove residents protested, and at Campbell's request, the railroad later moved the Deer Grove station near its current location, which Campbell named Barrington after Barrington Center.
 In 1855, the village's first lumber facility began operations on Franklin Street.

 By 1863, population growth during the Civil War era increased the number of Barrington residents to 300.
 In order to provide a tax mechanism to finance improvements, Barrington submitted its request for incorporation in 1863.
 Delays due to the Civil War resulted in the appropriate incorporation deeds not returning to Barrington for nearly two years.
 The Illinois legislature granted Barrington's charter on February 16, 1865.
 The Village held its first Board meeting on March 20, 1865, and appointed resident Homer Wilmarth as Mayor for one year.

 In 1866, resident Milius B. McIntosh became the first elected Village President.

 In 1889, the Elgin, Joliet and Eastern Railway (the "EJ&E") was built through Barrington, crossing what is now the Union Pacific/Northwest Line northwest of town.
 In the late 19th century, a series of fires damaged numerous downtown buildings.
 In 1890, fire swept along the north side of East Main Street east of what is now the Union Pacific/Northwest Line, destroying several buildings.
 In 1893, another fire destroyed most of the block that is now Park Avenue, and in 1898 a fire destroyed several buildings along the north side of Main Street from Hough Street to the Northwest Line railroad tracks.
 As a result of these fires, residents replaced the burned frame structures with more substantial brick and stone buildings, many of which remain in use today (albeit with substantially altered facades).